Decoding Eco-Friendly Labels: How to Avoid Greenwashing

 4. Research the Company

 I’ve made it a habit to read about a brand’s overall commitment to sustainability, not just their product claims.
 A little background research often reveals whether the company’s values align with eco-friendly principles or if their efforts are just surface-level.
 It’s surprising how much you can learn from independent reviews.
+Another important habit that has helped me become more aware of the products and labels I’m using is by reading through the ingredients of the product, this definitely reveals the true colors of most brands that claim themselves to be “eco-friendly”.

 5. Consider the Product Life Cycle